daniel-enqz/ruby-corners-100/TDD/RAILS_TDD/antipatterns.md

 ### Tricks to find slow tests:
 1. Running (--profile 4) will output the 4 slowest tests.
 You can add this flag to your .rspec file to output with every run. <br>
 2. Some tests dont require Rails.
 Therefore require only "spec_helper" rather than "rails_helper".
+3. Only persist if necesarry.
+Persisting to the database takes far longer than initializing objects in memory.